mustafal/Odoo-JsonRpc-with-ionic3.x/README.md

 ## How to use this Framework

-This is a sample ionic app with latest version that Connects your app to odoo v10 server.
+#This app is work with all odoo versions

 Before you run the app make sure you have nodejs installed.